filakhtov/gentoo-use-docs/x11-misc/lightdm.md

 Append the `-std=c++11` option to the `CXXFLAGS` variable for a duration of the build.
 Pass the `--enable-liblightdm-qt5` option to the configure script.
 Build LightDM with support for the Qt 5 toolkit.

 This flag should be enabled if the LightDM to be used with the Qt-based desktop environment, e.g. KDE.

+### systemd
+Either `elogind` or `systemd` flag must be enabled, but not both.
+Use the [sys-apps/systemd](../sys-apps/systemd.md) as a login manager for LightDM.

+This flag should be enabled on systemd-based systems.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `--enable-vala` option to the configure script.
 Generate and install the `liblightdm-gobject-1.vapi` Vala bindings file for the `liblightdm-gobject-1` library.